 Businesses today are not only staring down the challenges of hiring and onboarding talented staff – it is also a question of retaining them long term.
 To that end, employee retention has a great deal to do with perks, salary, company culture and a sense of place and purpose – but strong employee connections are similarly vital.

 Workplace connections thrive not only by ensuring a strong sense of camaraderie and teamwork when deadlines loom large and the going gets tough.
 Indeed, it is also a question of leveraging employee connections to foster a sense of place, of purpose, and of consistent motivation and innovation throughout your organisation.

 Of course, even the most experienced of business leaders and HR professionals know that the kind of rapport that makes for solid employee relations cannot be forced.
 Instead, such workplace relations are coaxed and cultivated with the right approach – such as via the strategies detailed below.

 How to define employee connections

-Employee connections describe not only the ways in which your teammates communicate and coordinate with each other – it is also a question of how they relate to – and feel comfortable around – the organisation's leadership as well as how they build relationships and build connections with each other.
+Employee connections describe not only the ways in which your teammates communicate and coordinate with each other.
+It is also a question of how they relate to – and feel comfortable around – the organisation's leadership as well as how they build relationships and build connections with each other.

 In this regard, workplace relations can often be relied upon to arise naturally as workmates interact and cohesive team efforts are pushed over the line.
 Challenging projects and interesting new directions in which you are taking the business help employee relations by uncovering new talents – and inspiring new ways of working.

 However, due to the benefits of robust workplace connections, defining the employee experience to be a more positive and socially binding productivity cycle can help your business thrive – even during intervals of economic uncertainty .